Running a business in today’s economy is significantly challenging. You must juggle relentless pressures from market changes to operational surprises.

 5. Project Success

-A well-crafted business risk management provides all the data essential to safeguard the project against threats.
+A well-crafted business risk management provides the data essential to safeguard the project against threats.
 It enables project managers to foresee challenges and prepare plans to handle them.

 6. Resource Optimisation